 Concourse is a small community of students and faculty dedicated to exploring the fundamental questions at the heart of all serious human inquiry.
 The program offers small classes with rigorous instruction in the science and math General Institute Requirements, as well as in the humanities.
-In the humanities curriculum and Freshman Advising Seminar, we raise questions and encourage debate about human nature, ethics, the proper role of science in society, and the possibility and character of true happiness.
-Concourse provides the advantages of a small school while retaining the vast range of opportunities offered by the Institute as a whole.
-Concourse students have close interactions with instructors and fellow students as well as Concourse Program alumni and prominent guest speakers in diverse fields from MIT and elsewhere.
+In the humanities curriculum and Freshman Advising Seminar, we raise questions and encourage debate about human nature, ethics, the proper role of science in society, and the possibilities for human well-being.
+Concourse provides the advantages of a small program while retaining the vast range of opportunities offered by the Institute as a whole.
+Concourse students have close interactions with instructors and fellow students and benefit from prominent guest speakers in diverse fields from MIT and elsewhere.
 The intimacy of the community allows teaching faculty from a number of different disciplines to gather in one place, enabling formal and informal cross-disciplinary exploration.
-The approach is that of a scholarly community with intense participation and support by faculty, staff, student assistants, and freshmen.
+The approach is that of a scholarly community with intense participation and support by faculty, staff, student tutors, and freshmen.
 The curriculum is demanding and challenging.

 The program’s facilities lie at the heart of the MIT campus and consist of a dedicated classroom and lounge, complete with kitchen and seminar room.
-Students and faculty meet frequently in the 24/7 lounge, not only for study but also for discussions, class tutorials, weekly Friday lunches, and even the occasional breakfast and dinner.
-All Concourse students are required to sign up for the Freshman Advising Seminar by June 17 and to take at least two additional subjects within Concourse, including one humanities subject.
-Please see the Councourse website for more details and instructions for applying.
+Students and faculty meet frequently in the 24/7 lounge, not only for study but also for discussions, class tutorials, weekly Friday lunches, and student-led events.
+All Concourse students are required to sign up for the Freshman Advising Seminar and in the fall to take at least two additional subjects within Concourse, including one humanities subject.
+Please see the Concourse website for more details and instructions for applying.

 In place of lectures and large classes, ESG students participate in small interactive classes (typically fewer than 12 students), discussion-based seminars, study groups, and tutorials.
-Almost all the core subjects in biology, chemistry, mathematics, and physics are offered through ESG, as well as a CI-HW writing class.
+Almost all the core subjects in biology, chemistry, mathematics, and physics are offered through ESG, as well as an experimental CI-HW writing class which combines writing and product design.
 Although ESG can be a full-time activity for freshmen, students may take one or two subjects outside of ESG, including a Freshman Advising Seminar.

 ESG's small classes are structured to be active learning environments with plenty of opportunity for lively discussion, question-and-answer sessions, student presentations, and peer-led problem-solving sessions.
 ESG also promotes educational innovation by encouraging staff and students to design and teach experimental 6-unit seminars that combine theory and practice.
-Seminars offered this past year include diverse topics such as The Chemistry of Sports, More Than A Website, The Art and Science of Happiness, Introduction to Trading, and Speaking Italian...
-With Your Mouth Full!
+Seminars offered this past year include diverse topics such as The Chemistry of Sports, Producing Educational Videos, Psychopharmacology, The Art and Science of Happiness, and Introduction to Trading.

 The Program in Media Arts and Sciences (MAS) offers a special freshman program emphasizing research at MIT's internationally known Media Laboratory.
 In the freshman program, instructors connect research topics in the Media Laboratory to core physics and chemistry subjects, and students learn firsthand how research is carried out.